canonical/design.ubuntu.com/apps/building-blocks/list-items/index.md

   <div class="ten-col">
   <h2 id="contextual-actions-for-list-items">Contextual actions for list items</h2>
   <p>Items in a list can have actions that can be placed in a context menu.
 The context menu can be accessed in two ways: by swiping or right-clicking the list item.</p>
   <p>Touch and pointer interactions perform the same functions across convergent devices for consistency and familiarity across the platform.
-Swiping right may reveal a button for the leading action, such as ‘Delete’ or something similar.
+Swiping right may reveal a button for the leading action, such as &#8216;Delete&#8217; or something similar.
 Swiping left may reveal buttons for (up to) three other important actions; these are the trailing actions.
 When the user interacts with an item using a mouse, right-clicking will reveal the context menu, and click and drag will reveal the leading and trailing actions either side of the item.
 This gives the same experience as swiping.</p>
   <p>The actions are placed within two categories: leading for negative actions and trailing for positive actions.
 Grouping actions into positive and negative areas inside your list items will reinforce familiarity inside your app; allowing users to find and identify important actions easily.</p>
 </div>
   <div class="five-col image-container">